priikone/aces-looks/README.md

  - **T-XXX**: Tone-curve LMTs.
 These LMTs provide different types of tone-curves (contrast curves).
 These LMTs can be combined with one or more colorimetric LMTs to create new looks or they can be used as-is with default ACES colorimetry.

-The following emulation LMTs are available:

- - [M-ARRI](img/M-ARRI_1.jpg) - emulates the look of the ARRI ALF-2 DRT
- - [M-ARRI_Classic](img/M-ARRI_Classic_1.jpg) - emulates the look of the ARRI K1S1 DRT
- - [M-SONY](img/M-SONY_1.jpg) - emulates the look of the SONY S-Gamut3.Cine DRT
- - [M-RED](img/M-RED_1.jpg) - emulates the look of the RED IPP2 DRT

-For all emulation LMTs, equivalent colorimetric LMT exists as well.

 See [ACES2Looks](ACES2Looks/) and [ACES1Looks](ACES1Looks/) directories for all LMTs and see [Images](img/) for more example images and comparison images for emulation LMTs.

 ## Installation